rkulla/dotfiles/README.md

 Node.js comes with MacOS but rather than using the system node.js first install a 'virtual' version through `fnm`:

     $ fnm install v18.13.0  # or whatever version you want
-    $ fnm default v18.13.0  # make it the default, to avoid using the 'system' node that comes with MacOs
+    $ fnm default v18.13.0  # make default to avoid using the system node that comes w/ MacOS

 ## Rust